I see this all the time with small business owners.

 They may not take all of your suggestions but I’ve found that 9 times out of 10, the interviewee relies on the provided guide one hundred percent.
 People working in media are busy, so if you can make their jobs easier, you have better chances of a great interview.

 Prepare for the questions you don’t want to answer

 Even if you give a reporter or blogger the exact questions you want them to ask, be prepared in case they ask some of their own.
 And be especially prepared for those questions you don’t want them to ask.

 Like, “What were your exact sales from your launch?”

 “How many employees do you have?”

-“What is the super secret ingredient in your best-selling, bazzillion-dollar vegan corn dogs?”
+“What is the super secret ingredient in your best-selling, bazillion-dollar vegan corn dogs?”
 I’m a sucker for a good vegan corn dog, btw.

-*Arrive early.
 This sounds simple but if you get this wrong, your whole interview will suffer.
-If you’re doing a Skype interview, log-on early.
+If you’re doing a Zoom interview, log on early.
 Tech problems are the worst.
 Just plan on something going wrong and leave yourself some cushion.

 If you’re driving to a radio station or other location, make sure you know where you’re going and leave extra time for parking.
 It’s standard to arrive at interviews at least 20 minutes in advance to leave time for getting your mic on and going over any questions.
 If you are bringing props of any kind, like for a cooking demo, arrive even earlier!
 Being late will not do your nerves any favors.

-One you’re there nice & early, take a couple behind-the-scenes pictures and post them on social media to promote your upcoming coverage… or go to the bathroom, check your make-up, text your mom.
+Once you’re there nice & early, take a couple of behind-the-scenes pictures and post them on social media to promote your upcoming coverage… or go to the bathroom, check your make-up, text your mom.
 Do whatever puts you at ease!